riscv-boom/riscv-boom/CONTRIBUTING.md

 Contributions welcome!
-If you'd like to help but don't know where to start, check out the TODO file.
+If you'd like to help but don't know where to start, check out the TODO file or the github issue queue.
+For more complex contributions, we recommend you email or open an issue first to get early feedback.

 **Bug Reports**